jlaaser/pogil-polymers/README.md

 General Notes
 ---------------------------------------------------------

- - POGIL Activities for Polymer Chemistry and Polymer Physics are intended for use in upper-level undergraduate or introductory graduate-level  courses in polymer science.
+ - Polymers: A Guided Inquiry is intended for use in upper-level undergraduate or introductory graduate-level  courses in polymer science.
 These activities currently most closely track the presentation of material in Polymer Chemistry, 2nd Ed., by Paul C. Hiemenz and Timothy P. Lodge, but can easily be adapted for use with other textbooks.

  - This collection is a work in progress, and not all exercises have yet been evaluated in classroom use.
 A summary of the current revision status of each activity is included in the Release Notes, below.